 Want more information about things your Great Dane can safely chew on?
 Check out the 10 Best Dog Bones for Big Dogs or 5 Best Indestructible Dog Toys for Aggressive Chewers for more information.

 Being a large breed dog, Great Danes are prone to hip dysplasia and arthritis.
-Joint supplements can reduce inflammation and relieve pain, even before your Great Dane starts showing symptoms (dogs tend to hide their pain).
+Hip and joint supplements can reduce inflammation and relieve pain, even before your Great Dane starts showing symptoms (dogs tend to hide their pain).

 Your Great Dane may also benefit from a fish oil supplement.
 Fish oil can help improve your dog’s skin and coat and may also help reduce joint inflammation.
 You can learn more about the benefits of fish oil here.

 While we’ll never have as much time with our fur children as we would like, there are some things you can do to help increase your Great Dane’s lifespan and quality of life.

 The most important thing is just to enjoy your time with your dog while you can and never take them for granted because you never know when they may be yanked out of your life.